richard-jones/magnificent-octopus/octopus/modules/clientjs/README.md

 ```

 This will mean that a config variable with the name "your_config_option" will be available in **octopus.config** on the client
-side.
-Note that the CLIENTJS_ prefix is removed, and the option name is converted to lower case.
+side, so you can access it with **octopus.config.your_config_option**.
+Note that the CLIENTJS_ prefix is removed, and the
+option name is converted to lower case.